HarshMathur86/Quiz_Time_chat_bot/README.md

 </p>

  ### Multiplayer Quiz Session
-  - **Muliplayer quiz asks same quiestion to all the players and then generate the leaderboard of the quiz where user can see their performance as shown in following image.**
+  - **Muliplayer quiz asks same question to all the players and then generate the leaderboard of the quiz where user can see their performance as shown in following image.**

  ![Image 5](https://user-images.githubusercontent.com/60878060/202222530-7b66709d-e897-4809-bc66-0784e918974a.png)